Earle Parsons

-Earle Odber Parsons, Jr. (September 16, 1921 – December 18, 2014) was an American football halfback who played two seasons with the San Francisco 49ers.
+Earle Odber Parsons Jr. (September 16, 1921 – December 18, 2014) was an American professional football halfback who played two seasons with the San Francisco 49ers.
 He played college football at the University of Southern California, having previously attended high school in his hometown of Helena, Montana.
 He is a member of the Helena Sports Hall of Fame.

 Parsons died on December 18, 2014, at the age of 93.